-Important: The information below explains in detail each step above.
+Important: The information below explains some of the steps above.

-Step 2 ) For suffusion Site Optimization set up the following under Appearance -> Suffusion Options -> Back-end -> Site Optimization.
-See image below
+Step 2 ) For Site Optimization set up the following under Appearance -> Suffusion Options -> Back-end -> Site Optimization as illustrated in the image below.

 The following image shows you what you should select.